 Most people who own a camcorder also own a stack of tapes with hours of shaky, jarring video footage.
 And if you take videos with your smartphone, mostly likely they shake, rattle and roll.

-To the typical amateur cameraman, this is an inevitable part of handheld video or film: When you move while you're shooting, the camera seems to pick up your body's every jolt and shake no matter how hard you try to keep it level.
+To the typical amateur, the wobbles are an inevitable part of hand-held video or film.
+When you move while you're shooting, the camera seems to pick up every jolt and shake of your body, no matter how hard you try to keep it level.

-But in professional movies and television shows you see lots of long, moving handheld shots that have no jolts and shakes at all.
-Cameramen achieve this remarkable effect using a device called a Steadicam®.
-Since their introduction in 1976, Steadicams have become one of the most important tools in the filmmaking world -- they have expanded the cinematographer's palette considerably.
+But in TV shows and professional movies (read: not that one you shot of your cat playing the keyboard), you see lots of long, moving hand-held shots that have no jolts and shakes at all.
+Camera operators often achieve this remarkable effect using a device called a Steadicam.

 In this article, we'll find out what a Steadicam is and see how it can eliminate shaking and rolling.
-We'll also look at the history of Steadicams and explore how they are used in movies.
+We'll also look at the history of Steadicams and explore how they're used in movies.